Krystal Ball

 Krystal Marie Ball (born November 24, 1981) is an American political commentator and media host.
-She was previously a political candidate, as well as a television host at MSNBC, a regular contributor to The Huffington Post and a co-host of The Hill's Rising along with Saagar Enjeti.
-In May 2021, Ball and Enjeti announced that they were leaving the show in order to release their own independent project titled Breaking Points with Krystal and Saagar.
-Ball is a co-host with Kyle Kulinski on the podcast Krystal Kyle & Friends.
-She has made guest appearances on networks such as CNN, CNBC, Fox News and programs including Real Time with Bill Maher.
+She was previously a political candidate, as well as co-host on the MSNBC show The Cycle, a regular contributor to The Huffington Post, and a co-host of The Hill's Rising along with Saagar Enjeti.
+In May 2021, Ball and Enjeti announced that they were leaving the show in order to launch their own independent project titled Breaking Points with Krystal and Saagar.
+Ball is a co-host with her husband Kyle Kulinski on the podcast Krystal Kyle & Friends.

 Ball was the Democratic Party nominee for Congress in Virginia's 1st congressional district in the 2010 election, losing to Republican incumbent Rob Wittman.
-She co-hosted the MSNBC show The Cycle from June 2012 to July 2015.
 In May 2017, she created the People's House Project, a political action committee working on behalf of Democratic causes.

 Early life and education

 Ball was born on November 24, 1981, in King George County, Virginia, 60 miles south of Washington, D.C.
 Her father, Edward Ball, is a physicist, and mother, Rose Marie Ball, a teacher.
-The name Krystal came from her father, a physicist who wrote his dissertation on crystals.
+The name Krystal came from her father, who wrote his dissertation on crystals.
 She has two older sisters.

 Ball graduated from King George High School in King George, Virginia and then attended Clemson University for one year before transferring to the University of Virginia, where she received a bachelor's degree in economics.

 Career

 Ball is a business owner and a certified public accountant.
 She previously worked for the federal contractor CGI Group.
 Leaving CGI, she went on to design educational software in a business owned with her husband, working internationally.
 She is a former columnist for The Atlantic.

-In 2012, Ball launched a website calling for a boycott of advertisers on The Rush Limbaugh Show after Limbaugh's comments about Sandra Fluke.
-ThinkProgress reported on March 2, 2012, that over 50 advertisers were confirmed to have dropped the show.